 All the applicants interviewed had grown some horticultural crops at the riverside by either local canal system or bucket irrigation.
 Among the crops mentioned are tomatoes, onions, cabbage and kale.
 One of the lady applicants had already bought her own petrol engine and out of her experience with it (it had cost her Ksh.
 300 to irrigate for a day) was questioning the utility of petrol engines.

-If this farmers experience is relevant, although one does not know how much land she irrigated with the Ksh.
-300, it points toward the need for production loans.
+If this farmers experience is relevant, it points toward the need for production loans.